mk980/pyzil/README.md

 - Python 3.11.*
 - Django 4.6.*

-In case of new versions, you are free to update them.

 ### Database: PostgreSQL 4.16

 - Currently, there are applied settings for Postgres server which is defined `settings.py`.